VisionsConnectedEurope/VideoEngine/BACKEND.md

 ## Purpose
 This API is a REST webservice intended for the customer to create and destroy VMRs (Virtual Meetng Rooms).
-There is also a swagger definition available.
-This can be viewed at http://editor.swagger.io/#/
+There is also a swagger definition available which can be found [here](backend_swagger.yml).

 ## Required data for Access